ruricolist/overlord/README.md

 # Overlord and Lisp images

-During development, as targets are defined and re-defined, or rebuilt or not rebuilt, the actual state of the Lisp world will drift away from the one specified by Overlord’s dependency graph.
+During development, as targets are defined and re-defined, and rebuilt or not rebuilt, the actual state of the Lisp world will drift away from the one specified by Overlord’s dependency graph.
 Before dumping an image such discrepancies must be resolved.
 It is obviously